mauriciogtec/blog/content/post/use_yaml.md

 ### More than one record per file

-For some applications it can be useufl to have one big file for different records.
+For some applications it can be useful to have one big file for different records.
 That's no problem for YAML.
 Just separate them with `---` lines.

 ```yaml
 # filename: example4.yml